AdamWu1979/tomato_docs/docs/CalculateMaps.md

 ---
-title: Tutorial
+title: TomatoExe tutorial
 nav_order: 2
 ---

+# Tutorial

-# How to calculate maps with TomatoExe?
+## How to calculate maps with TomatoExe?

 `TomatoExe` is a command line tool that allows for map calculation and saving in a DICOM format.
 To specify the input DICOM files and the settings of map calculation, a `yaml` file is used as an input.
 For a detailed Tomato `yaml` description, see [how to work with yaml files]({{ site.baseurl }}{% link docs/WorkWithYaml.md %}).